* Oil soars amid signals of OPEC production cut

 The Turkish lira and Mexican peso have lost around 8 to 9 percent versus the dollar for their biggest monthly declines since 2008 and 2012 respectively.

 The euro has fallen over 3 percent.
 Euro zone inflation for November came in at 0.6 percent year-on-year on Wednesday.
-That was its highest in two years, although still below the European Central Bank’s preferred level of just under 2 percent.
+That was its highest in two years, although still well below the European Central Bank’s preferred level of just under 2 percent.

 For Reuters new Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets